IMPORTANT NOTICE ABOUT TUITION WAIVERS

 Your child will need a valid UBC student number to enrol for courses.

-- Register for the course.
+- Register for the course(s) that you wish to apply your Tuition Waiver against.
 Once registered, do not pay for the course.

 How do I withdraw from a course?